 Has a work history as Bandung Dossier Management Team for UNESCO Creative Cities Network - Team Leader (2012 - 2015), Creative & Cultural Entrepreneurship Program, Master of Business Administration, ITB (CCE MBA ITB) - Mentor (2013 - 2015), PT Idealog Creative Communication - Owner & CEO (2015 - present), Indonesia Creative Cities Network (ICCN) - Chairman (2019 - 2022), Bandung Urban innovation Lab & Development (BUiLD) - Owner & Director (2017 - present), Association of Nahdliyin Entrepreneurs of Bandung City - Chairman (2017 - 2019), National Campaign Team JW-KMA - Director of Content (2018 - 2019), Ministry of Cooperatives, Small and Medium Enterprises Special - Staff to the Minister (2019 - present), Formulating Team for Presidential Regulation Plan on Funding Management Coordination for Cross Sectoral Cooperatives and Micro, Small and Medium Enterprises - Team Member (2019 - present).

-Born in Solo on August 4, 1958; completed his Civil Engineering education at ITB, Postgraduate in Traffic Major at ITB-Leeds University (UK), Postgraduate in Aviation Engineering at ENAC & ENSICA (France) and Doctoral Management Programme at Universitas Negeri Jakarta.
+Born in Solo on August 4, 1958, Completed Bachelor of Civil Engineering at ITB, Masters in Traffic Engineering at ITB-Leeds University (UK), Postgraduate in Aviation Engineering at ENAC & ENSICA (France) and Doctor of Management at Jakarta State University.